Index Funds and Mutual Funds

 Index Funds

-Securities like the Dow Jones Industrial Average and S&P 500, securities that track how businesses crucial to the US economy are performing, are what Index Funds use to make their investment strategies.
+Securities that track the Dow Jones Industrial Average and S&P 500 indexes, securities that track how businesses crucial to the US economy are performing, are what Index Funds use to make their investment strategies.
 These indexes are also what is used by the media to determine how the broader market and economy is doing.
 [1]

 Brokers will offer Index Funds that allow an investor to buy into the stocks of many companies that correlate with a specific index.
 Multiple Index Funds can all track the same index but behave differently in which stocks they purchase and at what amounts.
 Some funds may filter out entire industries or stocks with certain characteristics in order to meet a specific financial outcome.